PoisotLab/ms_network_prediction/manuscript.md

 # A Roadmap Toward Prediction of Ecological Networks across Space and Time

-Below we focus on and discuss integrating what we envisage to be the key areas towards conceptualising and predicting ecological networks (+@fig:conceptual).
+Below we focus on and discuss integrating what we envisage to be the key areas towards conceptualising and predicting ecological networks (@fig:conceptual).
  With particular focus on taking a machine learning approach to the modelling process, the relationship between species interactions and network structure, and how we would incorporate this across space.